Good Grief Cook

 That's Italian sausage and onions for the best Cranberry Sausage Stuffed Apples.

 Are you anticipating a big crowd around your TV for the Superbowl?
 This recipe landed me a finalist spot in the Ocean Spray Tailgate recipe contest a few years ago and a trip to Gillette stadium where the New England Patriots play.
 I remember the judge, Chef Ming Tsai saying my recipe would be fit for a tailgate with Martha Stewart.
 I was flattered.
+If you want something less fancy then go for the sausage and peppers sandwich.

 That's Italian sausage and onions for the best Cranberry Sausage Stuffed Apples.

-Big Game Cranberry Sausage Stuffed Apples
+Sausage Stuffed Apples with Cranberries

 Lisa Keys

-Award winning stuffed apple recipe.
+Award winning Italian sausage stuffed baked apple recipe.

 5 from 2 votes